A delicious way to enjoy one of Canada’s best products!

 - Preheat the oven to 350F.

-- Put the filled ramekins in a large heatproof baking dish and carefully pour hot water into the baking dish to come two thirds of the way up the sides of the ramekins.
+- Put the filled ramekins in a large baking dish and carefully pour hot water into the baking dish to come halfway up the sides of the ramekins.

 - Carefully transfer the filled baking dish into the preheated oven.